-The are two types of short assignments in this class: 2 pass/fail assignments and 6 short essays.
+There are two types of short assignments in this class: 2 pass/fail assignments and 6 short essays.

 The pass/fail worksheets are due at the times specified by the course calendar.
 These assignments will earn the student an automatic 100% when completed to the instructor’s satisfaction; if not, they will be returned to the students for revision, with comments.

-In addition, students must turn in a total of 6 short one-page essay assignments, at least 3 of which must be submitted before the midterm (see the course schedule below).
+In addition, students must turn in a total of 6 short one-page essay assignments, at least 3 of which must be submitted before the middle of the semester (see the course schedule below).
 Each of these essays must answer one of the “discussion questions” listed at the top of the week’s readings.
 Click on any of the “discussion” listings below to see a sample list of questions.
 The assignments must be submitted at the recitation sections that discuss the assigned source.
 Students may only submit one question per week; this means that students had better start early and submit at least one every other week or else they will run out of time by the semester’s end.
 Students must answer the questions in an essay format, with a clearly-articulated one-paragraph introduction, several body paragraphs to support that introduction, and a brief conclusion.
 The short assignments will be graded on your ability to formulate a convincing argument, firmly based on evidence from the attached document, which clearly addresses the question asked.
 Please do not hesitate to contact myself or the Academic Resource Center (ARC) staff for help.
 For further assistance, click here for a sample essay .
 For the essay grading rubric, click here.
 NEW: Click here for a double-sided info sheet with strategies for tackling primary and secondary sources!

 Given the requirement for written sources, students are expected to take initiative and order sources as soon as possible in the semester through interlibrary loan.